Formalizing Stack Safety as a Security Property: Extended Code Features

 The rule for a tail call is similar to that for a normal call.
 We do not push the caller's view onto the stack, but replace it outright.
 This means that a tail call does not increase the size of the call stack, and therefore for purposes of our properties, all tail calls will be considered to return simultaneously when the eventual {\bf return} operation pops the top of the stack.

 Since the caller will not be returned to, it does not need integrity, but it should still enjoy confidentiality.
 We set its frame to \(\unsealed\) rather than \(\sealed\) to express this.
-In terms of \cref{tab:props}, we replace ``call'' with ``call or tail call'' in \(\clrc\), \(\clec\), and \(\clei\).
+In \cref{tab:props}, we replace ``call targets'' with ``call or tail call targets'' in \(\clrc\), \(\clec\), and \(\clei\).